 The Perfect 2-Day Marseille Itinerary

-Getting back to our Marseille travel itinerary it’s time to dive in and look at all the interesting places you can discover with 2 days in Marseille.
+Getting back to our Marseille travel itinerary, it’s time to dive in and look at all the interesting places you can discover with 2 days in Marseille.

-Day 1 in Marseille
+Marseille Itinerary: Day 1

 Arriving in the city, head straight down to the waterfront and the many attractions found in and around the Le Panier neighborhood.

-Head down to the Fish Market at the end of the port where fisherman still sell their fish each morning.
+Head down to the Fish Market at the end of the port where fishermen still sell their fish each morning.
 The market square has a few modern touches as well, like the large observation wheel or the large canopy structure with a reflective roof.
 After having seen the market, take a stroll along the northern side of the harbor and gaze out across the hundreds of masts that fill the Old Port.

 The residential area neighboring many of these landmarks is known as Le Panier and it’s one of the oldest parts of the city.
 With its position on a hill overlooking the harbor, Le Panier features plenty of steep, narrow streets, not to mention old-fashioned character.
 The neighborhood makes you feel like you’ve left the big city behind and found yourself in a completely different town.

-But the best thing about Le Panier is its extensive street art.
+The best thing about Le Panier is its extensive street art.
 Each street and side alley seems to have its own little gallery, encouraging you to continue exploring the neighborhood and see what treasures you can find.

 La Vieille Charité